 1.1.
-This policy identifies our strategy for preventing, identifying and appropriately managing peer-on-peer abuse.
-It should be applied to any situation or incident that could be construed as peer on peer abuse.
-Examples of behaviours that are likely to constitute peer to peer abuse are included under the "definitions" part of this document.
+This policy identifies our strategy for preventing, identifying and appropriately managing child on child abuse.
+It should be applied to any situation or incident that could be construed as child on child abuse.
+Examples of behaviours that are likely to constitute child on child abuse are included under the "definitions" part of this document.